 Fulfilling a ZEV Requirement Shortfall.

 Limitations on fulfilling a ZEV requirement shortfall.
-A manufacturer who has a shortfall in a given model year, calculated according to subsection (f)(1), may use any combination of excess ZEV, PHEV, environmental justice, or early compliance vehicle values, converted ZEV and PHEV values, or pooled ZEV and PHEV values to fulfill its shortfall, within the following limitations on usage:
+A manufacturer who has a shortfall in a given model year, calculated according to subsection (f)(1), may use any combination of excess ZEV, PHEV, or environmental justice vehicle values, early compliance vehicle values, converted ZEV and PHEV values, pooled ZEV and PHEV values, or proportional FCEV values, to fulfill its shortfall, within the following limitations on usage:

 For the 2026 through 2031 model years, excess environmental justice vehicle values may be utilized up to any remaining environmental justice allowance, calculated according to subsection (e)(2)(E);

-For the 2026 through 2028 model years, excess early compliance vehicle values may be utilized up to any remaining early compliance vehicle value allowance, calculated according to subsection (e)(3)(D);
+For the first three model years of the annual ZEV requirements of this section, early compliance vehicle values may be utilized up to any remaining early compliance vehicle value allowance, calculated according to subsection (e)(3)(D);

-For the 2026 through 2030 model years, converted ZEV and PHEV values, combined, may be utilized up to the converted ZEV and PHEV allowance, calculated by multiplying 15-percent times the applicable model year annual ZEV requirement calculated in subsection (c)(1)(A).
+For the 2026 through 2030 model years, converted ZEV and PHEV values, combined, may be utilized up to the converted ZEV and PHEV allowance, calculated according to subsection (g)(2).
 For the 2031 and subsequent model years, converted PHEV and ZEV values may not be used to meet a manufacturer’s shortfall.

 For the 2026 through 2030 model years, pooled ZEV and PHEV values, combined, may be utilized only up to the pooled allowance, calculated using the percentage in the table below for the applicable model year multiplied by the annual ZEV requirement.
 For the 2031 and subsequent model years, pooled PHEV and ZEV values may not be used to meet a manufacturer’s shortfall or a deficit carried forward form a previous model year.